pinpoint-apm/pinpoint/pages/plugin-dev-guide.md

 One more thing you have to remember is that all the clients and servers using the same protocol must pass the transaction data in the same way to ensure compatibility.
 So if you are writing a plugin of some other HTTP client or server, your plugin has to record and pass transaction data as described above.

 ### 3. Plugin Integration Test
 You can run plugin integration tests (`mvn integration-test`) with [PinointPluginTestSuite](https://github.com/naver/pinpoint/blob/master/test/src/main/java/com/navercorp/pinpoint/test/plugin/PinpointPluginTestSuite.java), which is a *JUnit Runner*.
-It downloads all the required dependencies from maven repositories and launches a new JVM with the Pinpoint agent and the aforementioned dependencies.
+It downloads all the required dependencies from maven repositories and launches a new JVM with the Pinpoint Agent and the aforementioned dependencies.
 The JUnit tests are executed in this JVM.

 To run the plugin integration test, it needs a complete agent distribution - which is why integration tests are in the *plugin-sample-agent* module and why they are run in **integration-test phase**.